INTRODUCTION

 SIGNS AND SYMPTOMS OF VITAMIN D DEFICIENCY

-- Fatigue or low energy levels.
+- Ongoing Fatigue: Experiencing persistent tiredness or low energy levels.

-- Muscle weakness or joint pain.
+- Muscle And Joint Issues: Noticing muscle weakness or unexplained joint pain.

-VITAMIN D SUPPLEMENTS: WHAT YOU NEED TO KNOW
+VITAMIN D SUPPLEMENTS – WHAT YOU NEED TO KNOW

 Supplements are an efficient option for individuals unable to get sufficient vitamin D through sunlight or diet.
 Vitamin D3 (cholecalciferol) is the most recommended form, as the body more readily absorbs it.
-Dosage varies depending on age, lifestyle, and existing levels, so it’s essential to consult a healthcare professional before starting supplementation.
+Dosage varies depending on age, lifestyle and existing levels, so it’s essential to consult a healthcare professional before starting supplementation.

 THE ROLE OF VITAMIN D IN REDUCING INFLAMMATION